boytchev/virtual-prosthetics/docs/api.md

-### senseObjects
+> ### senseObjects

 ```js
 senseObjects( )
 ```

 Method.
-Returns a list of all bodies that collide (or intersects) with the part, containing the sensor.
+Returns a list of all parts that collide (or intersects) with the part, containing the sensor.
+Sensing objects relies on the physics engine and is aware of only those parts, that are defined as physical parts.

 Example: